Azeved00/bright-bit/readme.md

 #### Nix Options

+You can use these options by adding a linux such as  `bright-bit.user.firefox.enable = true` to your home manager configuration.

 bright-bit
 - system (needs nixosModule)
-    - enable
+    - enable -> enables theming for all of the system applications (ssdm)
     - sddm
         - enable
-        - theme-config
+        - theme-config -> configure sddm theme (such as font)
 - user (needs homemanagerModule)
-    - enable
+    - enable -> enables theming for all of the  user applications (firefox, nvim, etc)
     - firefox
         - enable
-        - profile
+        - profile -> the profile for which theming is enabled (defaults to `default`)
     - nvim
         - enable
     - dunst
         - enable
     - tmux
         - enable
-    - alacrit~
+    - alacrity
         - enable
+    - lf
+        - enable
+    - fastfetch
-    - ~~lf~~
+        - enable
     - ~~rofi~~

-Striketrough options are not implemented.
+Striketrough options are yet to implemented.

-You can use as `bright-bit.user.firefox.enable = true`.